-During 1950s to 1953 I was a spiritual father at Neamt Seminary, the only monastic seminary in the country.
-I had 35 deacon students under me.
+During 1950s to 1953 having been a spiritual father at Neamt Seminary, at the time the only monastic seminary in the country.
+I had 35 deacon students under my instruction.
 One day I served the Divine Liturgy with a deacon, the oldest among them.

-Just as I was preaching to them – by rule we had to say a 10 minutes sermon, to talk about the Holy Sacraments, which can appear in the form of bread or in the form of flesh or as a babe – the deacon was consuming the Holy Mysteries and thought to himself: “Is it really just as the father says?” and suddenly his mouth was filled with blood and flesh instead of bread and wine.
+While I was preaching – by rule we had to say a 10 minutes sermon, to talk about the Holy Mysteries, which can appear just as bread and wine, or in the form of flesh or as a babe – the deacon was consuming the Holy Mysteries and thought to himself: “Is it really just as the father says?” and suddenly his mouth was filled with blood and flesh instead of bread and wine.
 He dropped the chalice over the proscomidiar and felt to the ground.
 I thought that he was ill.
 I was standing half a meter away from the altar’s door.
 He doubted!
-You see my dear, he wasn’t living in faith!
-“Can it even be as the father says…?!”
+You see my dear, he wasn’t living the faith!
+“Can it really be just as father said…?!”
 So then, why are you preparing yourself for the priesthood?

-Do you realize what the priesthood is!
+Do you realize what priesthood mean?!
 Make no distinction between one priest or another.
 Any confessor is able to forgive sins.
-Is not his worthiness that absolve you, but the grace of God in him.
-God gave this gift to the priest to absolve us from sins, from our awful and great falls and to unbound us forever.
+Is not his worthiness that absolve you, but the grace of God working through him.
+God gave this gift to the priest to absolve us from sins, from our awful and great falls, to unbound us forever.

-Do you realize what possibilities to be saved does man have!
-Regardless of sins, a confessor should know and be happy when heavy sins are been told to him, because he saving a man from deep waters.
+Do you realize what possibilities does man have in order to be saved?!
+Regardless of sins, a confessor should know and be happy when heavy sins are been told to him, because he is saving a man from deep waters.
 He no longer scolds him of why he is wet.
 But rejoices that he drew him out of the water.

 (From “The words of Elder Arsenie (Papacioc), 2nd edition by Sihastria Monastery Press”, translated form the Romanian)